Idaho Falls: The Gateway to Yellowstone

-Idaho Falls, the largest city in Southeastern Idaho, is nicknamed “the gateway to Yellowstone,” due to its’ close proximity to America’s First National Park.
+Idaho Falls, the largest city in Southeastern Idaho, is nicknamed “the Gateway to Yellowstone,” due to its’ close proximity to America’s First National Park.
 Asides from being super close to Yellowstone, as well as the Grand Tetons and several other natural wonders, the town also offers a number of its’ own amenities, making it the perfect lodging option for your Idaho/Wyoming adventures.
 As Idaho Falls is the largest town near both parks entrances, it makes sense to head out to the parks for the day and come back to a town that offers plenty of restaurants, attractions, and a nice diversity of hotels for every budget.

-Despite its’ small size (population approx. 56,000) this city offers plenty of amenities including plenty in the way of outdoor recreation, a historic downtown area, a thriving arts scene, ongoing monthly events, and plenty of shopping options.
+Despite its’ small size (population approx. 56,000) this city offers numerous amenities including plenty in the way of outdoor recreation, a historic downtown area, a thriving arts scene, ongoing monthly events, and plenty of shopping options.
 In 2 hours or less, you can get to many wonderful places including several of the best national parks, beautiful Jackson Hole, the stunning Mesa Falls scenic drive & waterfall, and Harriman State Park.
-It’s a dream for the outdoor adventure lover!!
+It’s a dream destination for the outdoor adventure lover!!

 From the Greenbelt, you can bike or walk over to the Snake River Landing area, which is another nice part of town for recreation.
 The path is flat and scenic, making it a great place for an easy workout.
 In addition, there are several restaurants and specialty shops in the area.

-Another must-do while in town is The Art Museum of Eastern Idaho.
+Another must-do while in town is visiting The Art Museum of Eastern Idaho.
 Although small, the museum holds a nice collection of works by local artists.
 Another bonus: admission is free the first Saturday of every month!
 If you happen to be in town during the monthly art walk, it’s worth checking out.

-If you are looking for more to do, check out the Idaho Falls Zoo, Tautphaus Park, and/or check out a play/event at the Colonial Theater.
+If you are looking for more to do, check out the Idaho Falls Zoo, Tautphaus Park, and/or check out a play/event at The Colonial Theater.